Wolf Creek National Fish Hatchery

 Wolf Creek National Fish Hatchery is a National Fish Hatchery located just below Wolf Creek Dam in Russell County, Kentucky.
 The hatchery is a federal hatchery and is a part of the U.S. Fish and Wildlife Service.

 History

 Wolf Creek National Fish Hatchery (NFH) was constructed in 1975, making it one of the most recently constructed hatcheries in the federal system.
 With 70 hatcheries nationwide, Wolf Creek NFH is one of 14 hatcheries in the U.S. Fish and Wildlife Service's Southeast Region.
 The station currently produces approximately 1,000,000 rainbow, brown and brook trout annually.
 In cooperation with the Kentucky Department of Fish and Wildlife Resources, fish are stocked into over 100 different public fishing waters in the state.
 No private waters are stocked.
-Wolf Creek NFH is also working toward the recovery of several threatened or endangered species, including the Relict darter (endangered), Spotfin chub (threatened), and the Blackside dace (threatened).
+Wolf Creek NFH is also working toward the recovery of several threatened or endangered species, including the endangered relict darter (Etheostoma chienense), threatened spotfin chub (Erimonax monachus), and threatened blackside dace (Chrosomus cumberlandensis).
 Visitation to the hatchery is over 100,000 annually.